 One of the striking things about machine learning is the wealth of techniques and algorithms available for modeling.
 There is seemingly a solution for every class of problem.
 It is easy to forget that data preparation is just as diverse.
-Each class of problem has a different optimal data structure associated with it.
-Techniques like Cluster Analysis, Association Rules, and Anomaly Detection – typically called Unsupervised Learning – are no different.
+Each class of problem has an optimal data structure associated with it.
+Techniques like cluster analysis, association rules, and anomaly detection—typically called unsupervised learning—are no different.
 They each have distinct data requirements.

 Unsupervised methods are exploratory in nature and don’t generate a propensity score in the same way that supervised learning methods do.
 How do you take these models and automate them in support of organizational decision making?
 This course will show you how.